UniqueName12345/OurAPK/README.md

 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

+## Donate

+To donate ethereum to me, use this address: 0x725979995E61e231976B7a34be14ad628449Ff0a (this is my only one, all others are fake and will probably steal your ethereum, so better be safe than sorry.)
+This is only a temporary thing until I set up Github Sponsors.

 ## Versioning

 We use [our memory](http://en.wikipedia.org/wiki/Memory) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/UniqueName12345/OurAPK/tags).